smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Drill Peck, Needle Arm, Attack Order, Leaf Blade, and Crabhammers's Base Powers are now 100

-- Octazooka and Leaf Tornado are now 75 base power and 90% -accuracy

 - Muddy Water is now 85 base power and 100% accurate